 The Central Intelligence Agency is a prominent member of the U.S Intelligence Community, a group of organizations responsible for collecting different forms of intelligence related to national security and foreign policy.

-Aerial view of the CIA HeadquartersAn aerial view of CIA headquarters in Langley | Image Courtesy: Carol M. Highsmith
+An aerial view of CIA headquarters in Langley | Image Courtesy: Carol M. Highsmith

 The CIA, as we know it today, was established on September 18, 1947, under President Harry S. Truman.
 However, the foundation of the agency was laid a year ago with the creation of the Central Intelligence Group, or CIG.

 The Central Intelligence Group replaced America’s first centralized intelligence organization — the Office of Strategic Services (OSS), which was responsible for intelligence collection and conducting covert missions against enemy nations during World War II.
-The CIG was dissolved after less than two years of its formation and was replaced with the Central Intelligence Agency as part of the extensive restructuring of military and intelligence organizations in the United States in 1947.
+The CIG was dissolved after less than two years of its formation and replaced by the Central Intelligence Agency as part of the extensive restructuring of military and intelligence organizations in the United States in 1947.

 In its current structure, the CIA is headed by the Director of the Central Intelligence Agency, who reports to the Director of National Intelligence (DNI).
 The DNI is a member of the Cabinet of the United States and oversees the U.S Intelligence Community.